 - Recognize the statutes pertaining to the regulation of the Board of Public Accountants, certified public accountants, and accountants as outlined in the Alaska Public Accountancy Statutes, noting unlawful acts and penalties as well as general and miscellaneous provisions.

-- Identify rules and regulations pertaining to professional conduct, the board of accountancy, licensure and renewal, examination, permits and practice privileges, continuing education, disciplinary guidelines, and quality review as outlined under the Alaska Public Accountancy Regulations.
+- Identify state-specific regulations pertaining to the board of accountancy, licensure and renewal, examination, permits and practice privileges, continuing education, disciplinary guidelines, and quality review as outlined under the Alaska Public Accountancy Regulations.

 - Note the process for filing a complaint, the steps in the investigative process, and the potential or applicable disciplinary action meted by the Board.